- This guide shows you how to set up a VPN on an ASUS Router and how to connect to it from a Windows device.

 You can connect from here or hit Advanced options to edit settings.
 You can also remove the server.

-I’ll do separate articles about how to connect to this VPN from Android and iOS devices.
+I’ll do separate articles on how to connect to this ASUS Router VPN from Android and iOS devices.
 Let me know if you have any questions or suggestions on how to improve this article.